TasmoAdmin/TasmoAdmin/README.md

 - `TASMO_DATADIR` - Path where to store data.
 If not provided defaults to `./tasmoadmin/data`
 - `TASMO_BASEURL` - Customise the base URL for the application
+- `NO_AUTH` - Set to `true` to bypass the built-in login when authentication is handled externally

 ## Development